 Well, we must consider the fact that people can suffer from IBS, urethritis, and migraines and it may have nothing to do with genetics or the environment.
 However, the information presented in this study can open up new avenues of research to pursue in the hopes of finding something that will help with the pain of migraines.
 Until the answer to migraine pain become clearer, you may wonder if there is anything that can ease the pain?

-Upper cervical chiropractic care has been known to be a good source of relief when it comes to battling the pain and debilitating effects of migraines.
-We are specially trained to focus our attention on the bones of the upper cervical spine, especially the C1 and C2 vertebrae.
-Misalignment of these bones has been known to be the underlying reason for migraines in some people.
+Upper cervical chiropractic care is a good source of relief when it comes to battling the pain and debilitating effects of migraines.
+Upper cervical chiropractors focus on the bones of the upper cervical spine, especially the C1 and C2 vertebrae.
+Misalignment of these bones can be the underlying reason for migraines in some people.

-These vertebrae were designed to be a protection to the delicate brainstem, the communication highway of the body.
-However, if they become misaligned, they can actually put the brainstem under stress causing it to send improper signals to the brain.
-This can lead to migraines, and it can also be the reason for some of the results of the study above, as inflammation can be brought about due to improper communication between the brain and body.
+These vertebrae provide protection to the delicate brainstem, the communication highway of the body.
+However, if they become misaligned, they can actually put the brainstem under stress.
+As a result, it may send improper signals to the brain.
+This can lead to migraines, and it can also be the reason for some of the results of the study above.
+Inflammation can be stem from improper communication between the brain and body.

 We use a low impact adjustment that does not require us to pop or crack the neck to get positive results.
 Rather, the gentle method we employ encourages the bones to move back into their original position more naturally.
 This leads to longer lasting results and reduces the number of visits required to keep the bones in proper alignment.
 Many people report seeing an improvement in or elimination of their migraines, often in only a few visits.